How to Write a Liability Waiver or Release of Liability Form

 There will obviously be legal terms in the waiver that people might not understand because they're not lawyers.
 But you can still give them context clues so they can infer the meaning of those words.
 Ultimately, your guiding principle should be "if you can use a simpler word, do it," since it's in your business's best interests for travelers to understand your waiver.

-Your Liability Waiver Language Must be Conspicuous
+Your Liability Waiver Language Must Be Conspicuous

 You also want the liability waiver to be conspicuous.
 It should not be buried or easily overlooked.
 Travel companies frequently ask whether the waivers can be included in the terms and conditions, or whether it should be a standalone document, and it's a fair question.